Changing employers while on H1B visa? (H1B transfer)

 The fee is the same as your initial H-1B Filing and has to be paid by your employer who is doing the transfer.

 While filing for an H-1B transfer with a new employer, the current employer doesn’t need to be notified.
 Permission from the current employer is not necessary to file an H-1B transfer.

 There is no limit on the number of times an H-1B transfer can be applied.

 H-1B transfer can be applied for multiple employers at the same time.

 Although your H-1B transfer has been approved by USCIS, if you change your mind you could still continue working with the present employer as if the transfer was never filed.

 If you are on H-1B and are in your home country and want to transfer your H-1B, there is no requirement to show any documentation related to the prior legal status in the U.S.A.

 The Law Office of Natalia Malyshkina will be happy to help you with your H1B transfer process.
-You can give us a call at 415-240-0083 to schedule a consultation and make a strategy for you to change employers.
+You can schedule a consultation and make a strategy for you to change employers.